- Brownsea Island

 Immersed in the affluence and beauty of its surroundings, The Sandbanks Hotel is certainly a crowd-pleaser.
 Boats drift into Poole’s natural harbour and life seems to move at a more relaxed speed.
 During your stay, you will be treated to the delights of the Dorset Coast.
 380 million years ago (give or take), the landscape was continually changing and inhabited by strange creatures only found in museums and fossilised in places like Lulworth Cove today.
 The cove is neighboured by Durdle Door, undoubtedly one of the region’s most iconic sights.

-4 nights in hotels
+4 nights in the hotel

 8 meals: 4 breakfasts (B) and 4 dinners (D)